eddpeterson/theBucketList/Readme.md

 ## Become socially aware
 * Use facebook, twitter to authorize
 * List facebook, twitter, etc. friends todos (use capped collections)
+* Timeline to integrate with Facebook and show not only past, bit future

 ## Defered
 * Allow user to rename the todo by showing "rename" button when mouse over